 There are a few difficulties to be aware of when applying for the ERC.
 The process can have a few hiccups that can quickly become confusing for businesses.

-- Figuring out which wages qualify and getting the percentages right for the applicable year
+- Qualifying Wages: Figuring out which wages qualify and getting the percentages right for the applicable year.

-- Completing the process when you own multiple businesses
+- Multiple Businesses: Ensuring you complete the process correctly when you own multiple businesses

 Any of these challenges can keep employers from moving forward with the ERC.
 This is why it is always wise to ask for help when you’re unsure what to do next.